ans-group/docs.ukfast.co.uk/source/domains/safedns/safedns-plesk/interfaceguide.md

 Delete Domain    | Open a form with a Dropdown to select a Domain.
                  | On Submit,  delete only the selected zone from SafeDNS.

-Clear All Tasks  | Clears out the extension’s task queue.
+Clear All Tasks  | Clears out the extension's task queue.
                  | If a task has errored and you cannot run another one, click this button.
 ================ ====================================================================================================================
 ```